 Last note, for those of you familiar with the Roths’ property, sorry, but the pool with be closed and covered.

-For questions about these training days, contact Steve Roth (hunting email@example.com).
-For questions about registration, to change or cancel your reservation, or if you have problems with the form, contact Pamela DeSmidt (firstname.lastname@example.org).
+For questions about these training days, contact Steve Roth (hunting firstname.lastname@example.org).
+For questions about registration or to change or cancel your reservation, contact Pamela DeSmidt (email@example.com).

 Entries have closed for this event.
 If you are already registered, you were sent an informative email on Wednesday morning at 8:00 am.
 If you didn’t get it (check your spam folder), or you have any follow-up questions, contact Pamela.